Wendy Williams

 -

-Dr. Wendy R. Williams is an Associate Professor of English Education whose research areas include writing instruction, visual and multimodal narrative, and food studies.
-She has published in leading journals and received funding from National Endowment for the Humanities, Southern Poverty Law Center, and Arizona Humanities.
+Dr. Wendy R. Williams is an Associate Professor of English Education who specializes in writing instruction and visual/multimodal narrative.
+She has training in food studies as well.
+Her research has been published in leading journals, such as English Journal, Journal of Adolescent and Adult Literacy, English Teaching: Practice and Critique, Contemporary Issues in Technology and Teacher Education, Pedagogies: An International Journal, Journal of Visual Literacy, and more.
+She has received funding from National Endowment for the Humanities, Southern Poverty Law Center, and Arizona Humanities.

 - ENG 394 Writing about Food